lcardsvr/Home_Sales/README.md

 only showing top 20 rows

-- A temporary table of the original DataFrame is created.
-(10 points)
+### - A temporary table of the original DataFrame is created

 Done

-- A query is written that returns the average price, rounded to two decimal places, for a four-bedroom house that was sold in each year.
-(5 points)
+### - A query is written that returns the average price, rounded to two decimal places, for a four-bedroom house that was sold in each year

 SELECT date_built, round(avg (price),2)
 AS Average_Price